Welcome to Wisconsin Watch.

 We invite your tips, comments and questions on news stories, and suggestions for issues to cover or sources to consult.

 We are interested in your views, too.
 We will publish a selection of letters to the editor, guest columns and other opinion pieces on our site.

-Here are the ways you can interact with the Wisconsin Center for Investigative Journalism:
+Here are the ways you can interact with Wisconsin Watch:

 - Reach out directly to a member of our staff or contact us through email, mail, or phone.
 We welcome general inquiries at email@example.com and news tips at firstname.lastname@example.org.

 - Opinion pieces such as a “Letter to the Editor” or a guest column may be addressed to email@example.com.
 (See below for guidelines)

 - Stay informed and connected through our social media accounts on Facebook, Twitter, and Instagram